hb128/gargoyle-flexible-quotas/README.md

 ## Create config file
-Clone this repository on your local machine, change to the repository directory and create a config file from the example file
+Clone this repository on your local machine, change to the repository directory and create a config file *config.sh* from the example file
 ```bash
 cp config-example.sh config.sh
 ```
-Add/adjust then for each user a lines like
+Add/adjust then for each user lines like
 ```bash
 user2="Alice"; iprange2="192.168.1.50-192.168.1.59"; monthly_quota2=$((20*gigabye))
 user1="Bob"; iprange1="192.168.1.60-192.168.1.69"; monthly_quota1=$((10*gigabye))
 ```
 **Do not forget to adjust nusers accordingly!**
 There are some more settings like the maximal savings which may be useful to consider.
-If you would like to get a notification mail, you should also have a look at the mail settings.
+If you like to get a mail with the logs you should also have a look at the mail settings.

 ## Deploy script on router
 Copy the git repository to the router (here the git config entry *gargoyle* is used):